 Water the plants regularly.
 Give them a good long soak twice per week during dry spells.
 Try to keep the soil slightly moist but never muddy.
 Avoid overwatering!
-Let the soil dry out slightly between watering.
+Let the soil dry out slightly between watering, as peppers dislike having soggy roots.
 Overhead watering will encourage mold and other plant diseases to grow, so it is best to water at the base of the plant and in the early morning.
 Drip irrigation on a timer is ideal.

 Hand weed carefully.
 Add a few inches of organic mulch, like composted wood chips, straw or leaf debris.
 This will keep weeds down while also keeping the soil warm and moist.
 This is essential for growing peppers.